-Make sure your website is mobile friendly.
+Make sure your website is mobile-friendly.
 More and more people are solely browsing from their phones now and don’t even have access to computers so your site must look good when viewed from a mobile.

 List your business on Google

-Google offer a free business listing so once you have established a place of work then get your self a business listing on Google.
+Google offers a free business listing so once you have established a place of work then get your self a business listing on Google.
 People don’t type addresses into their browser anymore.
 They will most likely see your poster/flyer and then Google your name, so if they do you want your business listing appearing up top.

 So there you have some but not all of my top tips for building a great website for your fitness business.
 Building a fitness business can be really fun but also really stressful.
 I have made lots of mistakes over the years and learnt so much from them.
 I have had coaches and mentors that have helped me no end and I would not be where I am now if I had not asked for help.
 If you have an exciting business venture but feeling overwhelmed or anxious and think you would like to some fitness business coaching then get in touch via the form below, I would love to help.